martinpoljak/em-files/README.md

 file IO operations of sure, but allow running other tasks with them simultaneously (from EM point of view).

-There  is, of sure, question whethet this all has sense as `EM::defer` is availiable for handing these blocking tasks.
-But sometimes are situations, in which it's undesirable to do them in separate thread.
+There  is, of sure, question whether this all has sense as `EM::defer` is available for handling these blocking tasks.
+But sometimes are situations, in which it's undesirable to execute them in separate thread.

 API is similar to classic Ruby file IO represented by [File][1] class.
 See an example: